 When someone asks a question that relates to information you have decided not to share you can always respond by saying, “that is a part of their story that we don’t share with others because we want them to know that information first from us and then they can decide whether or not they wants to share it.”

 This sort of response may seem a little awkward at first, but this feeling is far outweighed by the knowledge that you have been faithful in your role as protector of your child’s story.
 In addition, protecting your child and their story in this manner will ensure that your child does not first hear sensitive information about their story from someone other than you.
+In case you are suffering from addiction, here you can find information about this outpatient center where you can get help.

 Here are a few key things to remember when telling your child’s story: